Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 We can now examine the regime of a strongly-interacting impurity.
 In the case of strong repulsion [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(c)], we observe that the impurity localizes at the borders of the lattice, having a vanishing occupation at the center.
 In contrast, the fermionic bath occupies the central sites, decreasing its occupation at the borders.
 This behavior indicates a phase separation between the fermions and the impurity due to the strong repulsion, as is typically observed for strongly-repulsive impurities.
 Therefore, we refer to this configuration as a \emph{particle phase separation} (pPS).
 We note that the fermions do not exhibit a vanishing density at the borders due to the superposition of two states (phase separation at the right and the left).
 Nevertheless, we later show that fermions and impurities cannot occupy the same sites, confirming this immiscibility.

 While the previous behavior can be expected, we observe a somewhat unexpected behavior for strong attraction [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(f)].
 Here, the impurity again localizes at the borders of the lattice.
 In turn, due to the strong bath-impurity attraction, the fermions also greatly increase their occupation at those bordering sites.
 Therefore, all the particles in the system show a large occupation at the borders.
 This can be counterintuitive, as one would expect that, for strong attraction, the system would collapse instead to the center of the lattice.
-As it will become clear throughout this work, this new configuration also corresponds to a phase separation.
+As mentioned in~\ref{sec:model;sub:PH}, this new configuration also corresponds to a phase separation.
 However, this corresponds to a phase separation between the impurity and holes, instead of between the impurity and fermions (particles).
 Thus, we refer to this configuration as \emph{hole phase separation} (hPS), which stems from the particle-hole symmetry of the fermionic Hubbard chain.

 In general, in a phase separation, the minority species is pushed to the borders of the system.
 This explains why the impurity localizes at the borders for $|\UfI|\gg U$.
 In turn, the majority species occupies the center of the lattice.
 For strong repulsion, this majority species corresponds to the fermionic bath.
 On the other hand, for strong attraction, such a species corresponds to the holes.
 Thus, in the latter case, because the holes occupy the center of the lattice, the fermions must in turn increase their occupation at the borders, explaining the observed behavior in Fig.~\ref{sec:1o4;sub:densities;fig:densities}(f).